Martin Vechev

 Martin Vechev (born 24 July 1977) is a full professor at the department of computer science at ETH Zurich, working in the fields of programming languages, machine learning and computer security.
 He leads the Secure, Reliable, and Intelligent Systems Lab (SRI), part of the Department of Computer Science.

 Vechev is the founder, architect and Scientific Director of INSAIT - Institute for Computer Science, Artificial Intelligence and Technology, a research center in computer science and artificial intelligence in Eastern Europe, created in partnership with ETH Zurich and EPFL.

 He is known for his works in machine learning for code (BigCode), where he introduced statistical programming engines trained on large codebases, reliable and trustworthy artificial intelligence, where he introduced abstract interpretation methods for reasoning about deep neural networks to enable the verification of large machine learning models, and quantum programming, introducing the first high-level programming language and system Silq.

-Vechev has received the ACM SIGPLAN Robin Milner Young Researcher Award in 2019, an ERC Consolidator Grant in 2021, a mid-career award given to outstanding researchers with highly promising scientific track records focusing on safe and trustworthy AI, and a highly-visible ERC Starting Grant, which helped shape the area of AI for code.
-Vechev has also co-authored over 170 research publications, some of which have been recognized with best paper awards, distinguished paper awards, as well as spotlight and oral selections.
+Vechev received the ACM SIGPLAN Robin Milner Young Researcher Award in 2019.
+He was awarded an ERC Consolidator Grant in 2021 for research focusing on safe and trustworthy AI, and a ERC Starting Grant, which contributed to shape the area of AI for code.
+Vechev has co-authored over 170 research publications, several of which have been recognized with best or distinguished paper awards.

 Prior to starting at ETH Zurich in 2012, Vechev was a Research Staff Member at the IBM T.J.
 Watson Research Center in New York, US from 2007 to 2011.

 Advised doctoral students

-Vechev has supervised and graduated 20 doctoral students at ETH Zurich.
+Vechev has supervised and graduated 21 doctoral students at ETH Zurich.
 Several of his Ph.D. students received major recognitions for their dissertations.

 Veselin Raychev received an Honorable Mention for the ACM Doctoral Dissertation Award and the ETH medal.

 Gagandeep Singh received the ACM SIGPLAN Doctoral Dissertation Award.

 Samuel Steffen was awarded the ACM SIGSAC Doctoral Dissertation Award Runner-Up.

 Benjamin Bichsel received both the ACM SIGPLAN John C. Reynolds Doctoral Dissertation Award and the ETH medal on the topic of 'High-Level Quantum Programming'.

 Timon Gehr received the ETH medal.

 Rüdiger Birkner was awarded the 2022 EuroSys Roger Needham Ph.D.
 Award.

 Dimitar K. Dimitrov received the ETH medal.